MicrosoftDocs/azure-docs/articles/azure-functions/durable/durable-functions-zero-downtime-deployment.md

 ![Deployment gate](media/durable-functions-zero-downtime-deployment/deployment-gate.png)

-You will see Azure DevOps check the status before your deployment start.
+You will see Azure DevOps check your function app for running orchestration instances before your deployment starts.

 ![Deployment gate (Running)](media/durable-functions-zero-downtime-deployment/deployment-gate-2.png)

-Now Version.3 is deployed to the deployment slot.
+Now the new version of your function app should be deployed to the staging slot.

 ![Deployment slot](media/durable-functions-zero-downtime-deployment/deployment-slot-2.png)

 Then swap slot.
 Even if there is running orchestrations on Production slot with Ver.2, it was swap out to the Staging Slot.
 The function app swaps the Storage Account A/B as well.
 After the swap happens, Ver.2.
 Orchestration keeps on working and referring the same storage account.